advancedresearch/advancedresearch.github.io/blog/2022-11-26-about-the-rush-to-contemporary-philosophical-positions.md

 due to the extremely high probability of being wrong.
 Instead, the power to choose a philosophical position should itself be treated as enough to introduce a disturbance to the experiment that is being studied, which is the philosopher examining the philosopher’s life.
-Instead, I argue for a view where a philosophical position is studied as in a “what if” scenario.
+I argue for a view where a philosophical position is studied as in a “what if” scenario.
 This view itself, is also a “what if”, et cetera.*

 Contemporary Philosophy is occupied with questions like “what is the essence of existence?”.